-These datasets will be made available to Landmark via the ftp server.

 Metadata

-Data under “LFI\Scripts_and_required_files\Data_Product_V3” has been modified from raw “exchange data” available from the ICES datras data portal:
+Data under “LFI\Scripts_and_required_files\Data_Product_V3” has been modified from raw “exchange data” available from the ICES DATRAS data portal:

 https://datras.ices.dk/Data_products/Download/Download_Data_public.aspx

+The processed data supplied are known as the “Groundfish Survey Monitoring and Assessment Data Product for the Northeast Atlantic Area” and they are publicly available.
 Raw abundance data has been modified by first scaling any large and thus subsampled catches to the level of the complete haul and then dividing the species catch numbers-at-length by the area swept by the trawl on each sampling occasion (Greenstreet and Moriarty, 2017; Moriarty et al., 2017).
 Thus, the catch data have been converted to estimates of fish density-at-length, by species, at each sampling location in each year.

 For more information on the origins of this data please see the relevant Marine Scotland website here: